avive/sol-starter/README.md

 # sol-starter

-A basic modern truffle-based solidity smart contracts dev project with open-zeppelin integration with solc compiler 0.8.6.
+A basic modern truffle-based solidity smart contracts dev project with zeppelin contracts integration and with solc compiler 0.8.6.

-Will save you 2 hours of your life when you want to get started with smart contracts dev.
+Will save you 2 hours of your life when you want to get started with solidity smart contracts dev.

 You are welcome.